HiKonv: Maximizing the Throughput of Quantized Convolution With Novel Bit-wise Management and Computation: Multiplier for Convolution

 \section{Multiplier for Convolution}

-There are two observations from the input slicing and 1-D convolution: \begin{itemize} \item First, input slicing creates a set of multiplications and accumulations within the operation of a single large bitwidth multiplication. \item Second, 1-D convolution is constructed with multiplications and accumulations of a set of contiguous data from two different data sequences. \end{itemize} Inspired by these two observations, we further extend input slicing with a novel bit-wise management and generalize the solution for using a given hardware unit to process the maximum amount of low-bitwidth convolution operations concurrently.
+There are two observations from the single multiplier multi-channel multiplication and 1-D convolution: \begin{itemize} \item First, multi-channel multiplication creates a set of multiplications and accumulations of low-bitwidth inputs within the operation of a single large bitwidth multiplication. \item Second, 1-D convolution is constructed with multiplications and accumulations of a set of contiguous data from two different data sequences. \end{itemize} Inspired by these two observations, we further extend multi-channel multiplication with a novel bit-wise management and generalize the solution for using a given hardware unit to process the maximum amount of low-bitwidth convolution operations concurrently.
 Furthermore, we provide theoretical guarantees for our solution.

 First, we define the variables related to our exploration.
-As shown in Figure~\ref{fig:amulb}, we assume a given high-precision hardware unit that can multiply $Bit_A$-bit integer input $A$ with $Bit_B$-bit integer input $B$ and generate the product $Prod$.
-The bitwidths of $A$ and $B$ define the computation capability of the hardware unit, or more specifically, the multiplier, and thus determine the design setting of HiKonv specific to this unit.
+As shown in Figure~\ref{fig:amulb}, we assume a given high-precision hardware unit that can multiply $L_A$-bit integer input $A$ with $L_B$-bit integer input $B$ and generate the product $Prod$.
+The bitwidths of $A$ and $B$ define the computation capability of the hardware unit, or more specifically, the multiplier.
 Convolution input $f$ and kernel $g$ are the two sequences of low-bitwidth integer values quantized to $p$ and $q$ bits, respectively.
 Note here, Figure~\ref{fig:amulb} is for the case where all elements of the sequences $f$ and $g$ are unsigned integers to ease the presentation of the HiKonv solution, and later we will show the generality of HiKonv for both signed and unsigned values as inputs.

-To determine how to load $A$ and $B$ with multiple convolution operands from $f$ and $g$ and perform the convolution between these operands, we define an additional variable $S$ to be the size of a slice of input for both $A$ and $B$ as demonstrated on the left in Figure~\ref{fig:amulb}.
-The lower bits of each slice contain one element from $f$ or $g$.
+To determine how to load $A$ and $B$ with multiple convolution operands from $f$ and $g$ and perform the convolution between these operands, we first define the concept of a slice, which is a certain length of consecutive bits in the input to hold the low-bitwidth input data, $S$ is the size of a slice.
+Both input $A$ and $B$ are segmented with slices, as demonstrated on the left in Figure~\ref{fig:amulb}.
+The lower bits of each slice contains one element from $f$ or $g$.
 To simplify the problem, we assume that $N$ and $K$ are the maximum numbers of elements from $f$ and $g$ that fit into $A$ and $B$, respectively.
 Hence, the polynomial representations of $A$ and $B$ are: \begin{small}

 \end{small}